 - Start / Finish Point – Take Rees Valley Road from Glenorchy.
 It is a gravel road coming in.
 Track starts immediately after the second (and largest) ford.
-Park before the ford and crossing on foot.
+Park before the ford and cross on foot.

-The Invincible Gold Mine Track is a 5.5 km return hike that offers beautiful flower scenery that can be enjoyed by hikers, walkers, bird watchers or anyone looking to explore the natural beauty of New Zealand’s fauna.
+The Invincible Gold Mine Track is a 5.5 km return hike that offers beautiful flower scenery that can be enjoyed by hikers, walkers, bird watchers, or anyone looking to explore the natural beauty of New Zealand’s fauna.

 The 3-hour return walk will take you on a path to see the rich mining heritage of Otago’s Goldfields Park.